maxpmaxp/pdfreader/doc/tutorial.rst

   ...     stream = BytesIO(f.read())
   >>> doc2 = PDFDocument(stream)

-Let's check the PDF version of the document
+Let's check the PDF version of the document and it's metadata

 .. doctest::

   >>> doc.header.version
   '1.6'
+  >>> doc.metadata
+  {'CreationDate': datetime.datetime(2019, 10, 29, ...
+'Producer': 'SAMBox 1.1.19 (www.sejda.org)'}

 Now we can go ahead to the document catalog and walking through pages.